Start playing guitar How to choose a guitar for beginners?

 1. “Elephant” (2003) – The White Stripes

 “Elephant” was the album that turned The White Stripes into the unlikelest of indie rock superstars of the 2000s.
-While their contemporaries were enjoying everything stardom had to offer, Meg and Jack White had the plan clear down to the color scheme.
+While their contemporaries were enjoying everything stardom had to offer, Meg and Jack White had the plan clear down to the colour scheme.
 While their contemporaries mined garage rock and 80s pop for ideas, The White Stripes looked further back to the blues.

 “Elephant” wasn’t merely an album hyped by critics.
 Audiences fell with “Seven Nation Army” and turned it into one of the biggest sporting anthems in decades.
 Meanwhile, songs like “The Hardest Button to Button” and “Ball and Biscuit” proved that The White Stripes were more imaginative than the vast majority of their indie-rock peers.

-2. “Whatever People Say I Am, That’s What I’m Not” (2006) – Arctic Monkeys
+2. Whatever People Say I Am, That’s What I’m Not” (2006) – Arctic Monkeys

 Indie-rock bands were struggling to find a bit of fresh air by the mid-2000s.
 Most bands were singing from the same hymn sheet and boring their audiences.
-Arctic Monkeys had plenty of energy, humor, and enough great songs to fill up the whole debut album “Whatever People Say I Am, That’s What I’m Not.”
+Arctic Monkeys had plenty of energy, humour, and enough great songs to fill up the whole debut album “Whatever People Say I Am, That’s What I’m Not.”
 The British press loved it.

 And, indeed, it’s taken until recently to properly evaluate the record without the weight of the hype.
 Yeah, turns out that the press was right.
-“Whatever People Say I Am, That’s What I’m Not,” with its punk-inspired indie-rock sound made by these Strokes-worshipping kids from Sheffield, still sounds marvelously fresh.
+“Whatever People Say I Am, That’s What I’m Not,” with its punk-inspired indie-rock sound made by these Strokes-worshipping kids from Sheffield, still sounds marvellously fresh.
 It’s one of the best albums of the 2000s.

 3. “Is This It” (2001) – The Strokes